 While we drive and reach towards the temple let’s take you to the small story with the history of the Temple ….

 The then king Of Mysuru started the construction of KRS Dam project in 1909 and by the Year 1930, the original location of the temple and some part of Village were submerged in the water.

 The king previously ordered the relocation of the village, but the temple along with two more temples was relinquished.
 The main idol of Venugopalaswami, Lord Krishna with his flute, was shifted to the recently made temple in the restored village before the old temple was flooded.

 The temple again came into existence to the outside world.
 When in the Year 2000 one of the Liquor Company, Khoday Foundation took the responsibility to build a temple in the new location, which is 10 km away from Brindavan gardens by road, the temple is now on the banks of KRS Dam.

 Hoysala Architecture and the amazing history behind the temple and off course the original location of the Temple makes it a must visit place 🙂

 My last location of the trip was the Picturesque Brindavan Gardens,

 This garden is adjoining KRS Dam and magnificent garden was built after inspiration from Lalbagh Botanical Garden, Bengaluru.
 The dam is known for its symmetrical design and its also known for its one of the best terrace gardens of India after Sisodiya Rani ka bagh– Jaipur.

-The Garden is a Treat if visited during Sunset.
-It has many lawns, walking tracks, boating services, and there is a Musical Fountains show in the evening, which increase the Evening charm.
+The garden is a treat if visited during sunset.
+It has many lawns, walking tracks, boating services, and there is a musical fountain show in the evening, which increases the evening charm.

 There are a lot of local eateries outside the Brindavan Garden, you can always try the food there.